Dick Wagner interview

-Dick Wagner, renowned Detroit area guitarist/songwriter/band leader kindly took time from his hectic schedule to share his musical saga with readers of It's Psychedelic Baby Magazine.
+Dick Wagner, renowned Detroit area guitarist, songwriter and band leader kindly took time from his hectic schedule to share his musical saga with readers of It’s Psychedelic Baby Magazine.
 Many thanks to Dick for doing the interview immediately following a visit to the dentist on a 100 plus degree Arizona afternoon.

 How are you doing today Dick?

 Okay, how are you doing?

 I think probably better than you since you just left the dentist’s office.

 Yeah, it’s about 112 degrees today.
 Really hot.